vamsi1609/Koopman-Spectral-analysis/README.md

 <img src="./mimages.png">

-Koopman operator idea is very much similar to the Kernel methods.
+Koopman operator is very much similar to the Kernel methods.
 Kernel methods are used to linearly classify data by projecting it to higher dimension.
 Similarly, for any non-linear dynamics, there exists some state-space where the dynamics behave linearly.
 One small example is given in the above figure.
 One of the powerful practical use of Koopman operator is Dynamic Mode Decomposition(DMD) [1].

 ## Practical Koopman Operator-DMD